 I consider myself a computer programmer.
 I have worked on a number of projects over the years.
 I started my emulation career by forking the 6809 CPU core in MESS into a 6309 CPU core.
 Most people believe the Hitachi 6309 is just a pin compatible 6809, but it also includes a number of improvements.
 More registers, more instructions, and a mode that runs most instructions in fewer clock cycles.

 Then I started helping out with the Color Computer drivers in MESS.
 I rewrote the floppy disk controller to support reading of different size sectors.
 Added track read, and finally DMK disk image support.
 I did this so I could run my Diecom games without breaking the copy-protection.
 I also added 1 bit sound support so the heart beat in Dungeons of Daggorath would work.

 Afterwards I became interested in the Speech/Sound Cartridge.
 I wrote a brand new CPU core for the device, the TMS7000.
-In December of 2006 I ported a sp0256 emulation from Joe Zbiciak to work as a MAME/MESS sound core.
-The sp0256 is really cool speech chip.
-One day I hope to finish it the emulation of the S/SC.
+In December of 2006 I ported a SP0256 emulation from Joe Zbiciak to work as a MAME/MESS sound core.
+The SP0256 is really cool speech chip.
+In June of 2017 I finished the S/SC emulation in MAME.

 I am married and have two children.
 They sometimes complain about my hobbies.
 But the reality of the situation is I put them first.

 My first email address on the internet was firstname.lastname@example.org, that was from around 1992 thru 1994.
 Then I got a Netcom dial up UNIX account and used email@example.com.
 Netcom changed their plans sometime around 1996 and I had to change to firstname.lastname@example.org.
 I had that email address up until mid 2006.

 My current email address can be discovered by taking the domain name of this web site and changing the first dot to an at sign.